 From time to time we are involved in legal proceedings arising in the ordinary course of our business.
 On April 24, 2009, Phuture World, Inc. filed a complaint in the case captioned Phuture World, Inc. v.
 Information Systems Associates, Inc. and Joseph Coschera, Case No. 562009 CA 3086, 19th Judicial Circuit in and for St. Lucie County Florida.
-Phuture World alleges that the Company and its President breached the terms of a certain software development contract, and it seeks damages in excess of \$15,000.
-The plaintiff recently amended its complaint to eliminate its claims against the President.
+Phuture World originally alleged that the Company and its President breached the terms of a certain software development contract, and it sought damages in excess of \$15,000.
+The plaintiff dropped all claims against the President and eliminated some of its other claims against the Company.
 The Company terminated the software contract at issue in the case prior to the filing of the case, and it no longer uses the services of Phuture World.
-The Company is contesting this lawsuit and believes that it has defenses to the claims made by Phuture World and that the allegations made against the President, who acted at all time on the Company's behalf in dealing with the plaintiff, are frivolous.
-The Company intends to vigorously defend itself and believes that it has damage claims of its own that it intends to pursue against Phuture World for Phuture World's failure to provide the software required under the contract between Phuture World and the Company.
+The Company is contesting this lawsuit and believes that it has defenses to the claims made by Phuture World.
+The Company is vigorously defending itself and has filed and is pursuing damage claims of its own against Phuture World for Phuture World's failure to provide the software required under the contract between Phuture World and the Company.
 The Company believes that the outcome of this lawsuit will not have a material adverse effect on our financial condition, cash flows or results of operations.